 Staff and students of Media Design School (MDS) in New Zealand need to take account of their actions with copyright material under New Zealand’s Copyright Act 1994.

-PTE (Private Training Establishment) Licence
+PTE (Private Training Establishment) Licence - for teaching materials

 Media Design School has a PTE licence agreement with Copyright Licencing NZ, which covers material that originated in print (e.g. hard copy books, journals, magazines).
 Staff making copies to provide to students are subject to the following copying limits: